Give hackers/intruders the SHOCK© treatment!

 - Account Blocked message with loud music

-5. You can click on Play to see a demo of the SHOCK.
-The demo will be displayed on your screen, however when the Password SHOCK is delivered it will be delivered to the target device that is trying to hack you.
-The demo will play on your screen for 5 seconds, however on intruder device, it will play for 20 seconds.
+3. You can click on Play to see a demo of the SHOCK.
+The demo will be displayed on your screen, however, when the Password SHOCK is delivered it will be delivered to the target device that is trying to hack you.
+The demo will play on your screen for 5 seconds, however, on an intruder device, it will play for 20 seconds.

-6. Password SHOCK© configuration provides both Simple and Advanced Configurations.
-As default, there is nothing you need to do and Simple configuration is selected, however you can click on it to go to Advanced configuration and see all configuration details.
+4. Password SHOCK© configuration provides both Simple and Advanced Configurations.
+As default, there is nothing you need to do, and Simple configuration is selected, however, you can click on it to go to Advanced configuration and see all configuration details.

 LogMeOnce provides two types of configurations for password SHOCK

 - Restriction for Unknown devices - This is for "new" devices that are not yet trusted by your account.
-For example intruder or hacker device(s) will be examined under this category (a hacker's device is not trusted, whether hacker has made an attempt or not yet).
+For example, intruder or hacker device(s) will be examined under this category (a hacker's device is not trusted, whether the hacker has made an attempt or not yet).

 - Restriction for Known devices - This is for devices that have successfully logged in to your account.
 This category is made for cases that you may have a lost or stolen device.

-11. This block represents details of Password SHOCK© configurations.
-Its best to use the default settings or you can easily change configurations if you wish so.
+9. This block represents details of Password SHOCK© configurations.
+It is best to use the default settings or you can easily change configurations if you wish so.